algorithm

 If there is no Kifuliiru word for podcast — they reach for English.

-If there is no Kifuliiru word for diaspora, for vaccine, for digital wallet — each silence is a small act of abandonment, not from malice but from necessity.
+If there is no Kifuliiru word for diaspora, for vaccine, for digital wallet — speakers reach elsewhere again.

 The Work